niels-borne/Jouanolou/README.md

 - [ ] Preprint
 - [ ] Releases

-Typeset in LaTeX, this project was carried out under the direction of Mateo Carmona, with the collaboration of Niels Borne, along with volunteers:
+This project is conducted with the _authorization of J.-P. Jouanolou_ and was typeset in LaTeX under the direction of Mateo Carmona, with the collaboration of Niels Borne, along with volunteers:

 - Bruno Kahn
 - Fan Xuanrui